Last Updated September 3, 2020

 One of the main economic advantages of living in the US is its sheer size.
 When you start a business in the US, you have many more opportunities to expand your business domestically, which can save you the hassle of expanding into costly foreign markets before your business is ready.

 Additionally, the US is generally accepting of dual citizenship, so you will likely be able to use the extensive visa-free travel offered by a US passport to augment your current passport’s visa-free access.
-However, should you decide to renounce your current citizenship, a US passport will serve you well while traveling abroad.
+And if you decide to renounce your current citizenship, a US passport will serve as a strong replacement.

 Although the US does not have an official language, the majority of US citizens and government officials primarily speak English.